 "War leaves behind very contagious memories," Yakov related.
-"The influenza virus after World War I.
+"The influenza virus after World War I. Soldiers brought back home a lot more than bad memories.
+Millions died from the flu epidemic in 1919.

 Soldiers brought back home a lot more than bad memories.
 Millions died from the flu epidemic in 1919.
 Only a fraction of that number died in the Great War.
 Every soldier who survived the battlefield brought home a heart full of horrible memories, and a lung full of deadly viruses."